 We oversee and manage third party contract manufacturing organizations to support development and manufacture of product candidates for our clinical trials, and, if we receive marketing approval, we will rely on such manufacturers to meet commercial demand.
 We expect this strategy will enable us to maintain a more efficient infrastructure, avoiding dependence on our own manufacturing facility and equipment, while simultaneously enabling us to focus our expertise on the clinical development and future commercialization of our products.
-Currently, we rely on and have agreements with a single third-party contract manufacturer to supply the drug substance for CT1812 and with a single third-party contract manufacturer to manufacture clinical trial supplies of CT1812, and we expect to enter into commercial supply agreements with such manufacturers prior to any potential approval of CT1812.
+Currently, we rely on and have agreements with a single third-party contract manufacturer to supply the drug substance for CT1812 and with a single third-party contract manufacture clinical trial supplies of CT1812, and we expect to enter into commercial supply agreements with such manufacturers prior to any potential approval of CT1812.
 We continue to develop a commercial route for CT1812 API and to meet all requirements for our planned clinical trials.
-We plan to transfer the API manufacture to a larger third-party manufacturer to support the commercial launch of the product, if approved.
-The current API manufacturer is able to supply all of our needs for the planned clinical studies.
+We plan to transfer the API manufacture to a larger third-party manufacturer to supply all of our needs for the planned clinical studies.

 CT1812 drug product is manufactured via conventional pharmaceutical processing procedures, employing commercially available excipients and packaging materials.
 The procedure and equipment employed for manufacture and analysis are consistent with standard organic synthesis or pharmaceutical production, and are transferable to a range of manufacturing facilities, if needed.
 We have selected a larger third-party drug product manufacturer and will be executing technology transfer of drug product manufacture to a larger manufacturer.
-We will also maintain the current drug substance and product manufacturer as part of our supply chain strategy.
+We will also maintain the current drug substance and product manufacture as part of our supply chain strategy.